 - Of the two items in a mental labeling relationship with each other, such as this one of a specific person or of persons in general, although the concept of “a person” cannot be cognized separately from what it is mentally labeled on, what it can be labeled on, a specific, individual person can be cognized separately from the concept of “a person.”

 Detailed Analysis of the Three Main Components of Mental Labeling

 The Mental Label

-What we have so far been calling “the status of being a specific member of a category” is actually a static conceptual isolate (ldog-pa, conceptually isolated item, specifier), namely a “nothing other than” (ma-yin-pa-las log-pa) or more literally, “what is the reverse of being not something.”
+Technically, the category in a conceptual cognition is an exclusion (sel-ba, Skt, apoha) – more specifically, a mental exclusion of something else (blo’i gzhan-sel).
+Such an exclusion phenomenon is a static isolator (ldog-pa, specifier), namely a “nothing other than” (ma-yin-pa-las log-pa) or more literally, “what is the reverse of being not something.”
 The “nothing other than” specifies and isolates an item as being a specific, individual member of a category: for example, “nothing other than a specific, individual member of the category ‘person.’”
-This conceptual isolate is called a “conceptual isolate for a specific member of a category” (rang-ldog) or the “conceptual isolate of a category” (spyi-ldog).
+Such an isolator is also called “an isolator specifying an individual item” (rang-ldog) or “an isolator from a category” (spyi-ldog).
 The two terms are equivalent.

 The Basis for Labeling

 The basis for labeling (gdags-gzhi) the conceptual package of a person is a commonsense person as an imputation phenomenon on a commonsense body that may or may not be present and, even if present, may or may not be simultaneously seen.
 Note that the Tibetan term for a basis for imputation and a basis for labeling is the same.